tonesharose31/DrinksandTips/README.md

  user can also choose a random or their their favorite number to enter into the form feild to be shown a random cocktail with all of it's information from a live DBCocktails api.

-User Must enter all required fields, in order to execute the functions of the app.
+User must follow the instructions given in oder to execute the functionality of the page .